Pull Request vs Pull Request Target trigger

 Use case example: automatically running unit tests on the code changes submitted in a pull request.

-Introduced to address specific security and workflow issues, the pull_request_target trigger behaves similarly to pull_request but with one crucial difference: it runs in the context of the base repository of the pull request, not the merge commit.
+Introduced to address specific security and workflow issues, the pull_request_target trigger behaves similarly to pull_request but with one crucial difference: the workflow definition is read from the base branch, and by default actions/checkout checks out the base branch HEAD rather than the PR’s merge commit.

 Key Features:

-• Security: has full access to secrets and other sensitive information, making it suitable for workflows that need to deploy code, post results, or perform actions requiring elevated permissions.
+GITHUB_TOKENand has full access to secrets, making it suitable for workflows that need to label PRs, post comments, or perform actions requiring elevated permissions — even for pull requests from forks.

 Use Case Example: Posting a comment with the results of a CI test run on the pull request, requiring access to repository secrets for authentication with GitHub’s API.